bytefair/eulerplate/README.md

 __v3.3__ - Removed Steve's custom versioning function and moved the scripts and styles to the wp_enqueue functions

 __v3.4__ - php_language_attributes() replaces the default English language setting in header.php - thanks @ebiansyah1402.
 Also changed automatic_feed_links to the WP 3.0 way of doing it.

+__v4.0__ - no more manual updates to HTML5 Boilerplate, moved to a submodule.
+BP is now at v4.